mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     - handle to open in another app that supports printing
   - Reveal in Side Bar
 - keyboard shortcuts
+  - ctrl-tab - Open Next Recently Used Editor in Group
+  - ctrl-shift-tab - Open Previous Recently Used Editor in Group
   - ctrl-w workbench.action.closeActiveEditor (custom)
   - ctrl-left workbench.action.previousEditor (custom)
     - I also assigned ctrl-h to this based on the Vim cursor movement key "k".